noushin-omidvar/AppliQuest/README.md

 **Registration:** Users can sign up for an account by providing their basic details.
 **Login:** Users can log in using their credentials to access their personalized dashboard.
-**Dashboard:** Upon logging in, users are directed to their dashboard, where they can view a summary of their job applications, upcoming tasks, and recent activities.
+**Jobboard:** Upon logging in, users are directed to their jobboard, where they can view a summary of their job application.
 Users can add new job applications, update application status, and view details of each application, including job title, company, and application history.
 **Document Management:** Users can upload, manage, and access their job-related documents, such as resumes and cover letters.
 **Task Management:** Users can create tasks, set due dates, and track the progress of each task.
-Analytics: Users can access analytics and reports to gain insights into their job search progress and performance.
+**Analytics:** Users can access analytics and reports to gain insights into their job search progress and performance.

 ### 4.4 Features
 #### 4.4.1 Job application tracking: